Salmestone Grange is an exclusive 14th Century Venue catering for all your Special Occasions, Celebrations and Weddings.

 Please call 01843 231161 for availability.

-Enjoy an evening of entertainment and feasting in a superb medieval setting eith Serving Wenches, a Jester and Live Music.
-(Fancy Dress Optional).
+Enjoy an evening of entertainment and feasting in a superb medieval setting with Serving Wenches, a Jester and live music.

 50% Reduction on the Venue Hire Charge Book NOW for a Wedding Reception to be held here before -